wcm-io/io.wcm.handler.link/src/site/markdown/usage.md

 * `linkMediaRef`: Path of media asset (e.g. DAM asset) to link to
 * `linkExternalRef`: External URL to link to
 * `linkWindowTarget`: Target for window to open link in (e.g. "\_blank")
+* `linkFragment`: Fragment part to add to link URL
+* `linkQueryParam`: Query parameters to add to link URL

 Further properties are defined in [LinkNameConstants][link-name-constants].
 It is recommended to define an edit dialog that shows only the properties supported for the selected link type after choosing one.

-If using the `linkRefContainer` to import link related properties into your dialog be aware that some of the properties defined in the `LinkNameConstants` won't be included.
+If using the [Link Reference Container Granite UI component][graniteui-components] to show link related properties in the edit dialog be aware that some of the properties defined in the `LinkNameConstants` do not have a representation by default.
 Eg: it is required to add `linkFragment` and `linkQueryParam` separately in order to add fragment and query string support to the link generation.

 ### Using links in HTL/Sightly template